 - Ability to distinguish inventory through logos, descriptions, and domains.

 - Efficient way to associate desirable inventory with deals.

 When creating a package in OpenX’s UI, you must include the Package Name and the Domains within the package.
 While all other fields are optional, we advise that you also include: Description, Contact Name, Contact Email, Targeting, and Private Marketplace Package Rates.

-When creating a deal in OpenX's UI, you will need to include the following information:
+When creating a deal in OpenX’s UI, you must include the following information: